Sustainability 2010 Goals

 - Developed an engineering Design Standard for Sustainability

-- Wallingford, Connecticut, research facility became the first building in the U.S. to achieve a rating using the new Green Globes system receiving two Green Globes for its management practices
+- Wallingford, CT, research facility became the first building in the U.S. to achieve a rating using the new Green Globes system receiving two Green Globes for its management practices

-- Installed solar energy photovoltaic systems at the Anagni, Italy and Hopewell, N.J., facilities
+- Installed solar energy photovoltaic systems at the Hopewell, NJ, facilities

 - Installed a geothermal heating and cooling system for the new office building in Munich, Germany